How to Identify and Get Rid of American Cockroaches

 - Odor: Especially when together in a group, American cockroaches give off a wet and musty smell.

-How to Get Rid American Cockroaches
+How to Get Rid of American Cockroaches

 The first step to getting rid of American cockroaches is eliminating their home and food source.
 Clean your living spaces, especially counters, appliances, sinks, drains and cabinets.